klardotsh/klar.sh/www/src/uses.md

   SSDs (2x 2TB, 1x 4TB), all running ZFS.

 ## Laptops

+![It's a Thinkpad... what did you think it was going to look like?](/laptop-2024-02-13.png)

 My primary laptop is a [Lenovo Thinkpad X13S Gen4 AMD](https://www.lenovo.com/us/en/p/laptops/thinkpad/thinkpadx/thinkpad-x13-gen-4-13-inch-amd/len101t0081)